 If you are responsible with your credit card usage, then getting a rewards card long before your trip starts, putting every purchase you can on that card each month, then paying it off each month, can earn you a lot of rewards before you even step out the door for your trip.

 Chip and pin credit cards: Most of the rest of the world, particularly Europe, uses chip and pin credit cards.
 With a chip and pin card, the cardholder inserts the card into the credit card payment machine and enters a pin (much like debit cards) in lieu of signing a receipt.
-There are US credit card companies who are introducing chip and pin cards, but they still are not common, so shop around and see about getting one if you plan to spend any time in Europe.
+US credit card companies started implementing these in 2016, so you should have one by now.
+If not, talk to your card company and ask because these are the norm in the rest of the developed world.

 On the road tips